ibm-cloud-docs/sap/sap-terraform-background-ase-sybase-standalone-vsi.md

 ## Ansible for SAP installation
 {: #sap-ase-sybase-ansible-for-install}

-Ansible is an automation tool for the deployment several IT tasks.
+Ansible is an automation tool for deploying several IT tasks.
 This solution performs the automated deployment of SAP ASE Sybase 2.0 DB on Red Hat Enterprise Linux 7.6 for SAP ASE Sybase on stand-alone SAP ASE Sybase box VSI.
 For more information about Ansible, check out the documentation available on the Ansible page.

 The deployment is done by the Ansible core, which provides CLI tools for automation.
 More information about Ansible core can be found on [the Ansible core page](https://docs.ansible.com/ansible-core/devel/index.html){: external}.